triviajon/geearea/README.md

 ## Tutorial

 To use this package, start by importing.
 On import, you must authenticate to Google Earth Engine's servers.
 You can authenticate by providing a service account and private key json file.
-You will have to manually input the service account email (see below) and place the private key json file in the current working directory for it to be automatically found:
+Either manually type this in on import, or place a file called "service_account.txt" in the working directory.
+Otherwise, you will have to manually input the service account email (see below) and place the private key json file in the current working directory for it to be automatically found:
 ```
 In [1]: import geearea.area as ga
 Enter your service account email: jon***@***.iam.gserviceaccount.com